Jumps in speeds of hereditary properties in finite relational languages: introduction

-The most interesting and difficult parts of Theorem \ref{thm:mainthm1} are the jumps within range (2), which were not previously known for any hereditary property in a language of arity larger than two.
-Combining Theorem \ref{thm:hgcase} with Theorem \ref{thm:mainthm} yields the following overall result about jumps in speeds of hereditary $\calL$-properties.
+The most interesting and difficult parts of Theorem \ref{thm:mainthm1} are the jumps within range (2) and between ranges (2) and (3), which were not previously known for any hereditary property in a language of arity larger than two.
+Combining Theorem \ref{thm:hgcase} with Theorem \ref{thm:mainthm1} yields the following overall result about jumps in speeds of hereditary $\calL$-properties.

-\begin{Theorem} Suppose $\calH$ is a hereditary $\calL$-property, where $\calL$ is a finite relational language of arity $r\geq 1$.
-Then one of the following hold. \begin{enumerate} \item There are $k\in \mathbb{N}$ and rational polynomials $p_1(x),\ldots, p_k(x)$ such that for sufficiently large $n$, $|\calH_n|=\sum_{i=1}^kp_i(n)i^n$. \item There is an integer $k\geq 2$ such that $|\calH_n|=n^{(1-\frac{1}{k}-o(1))n}$. \item There is $\epsilon>0$ such that $n^{n(1-o(1))}\leq |\calH_n|\leq 2^{n^{r-\epsilon}}$. \item There is a constant $C>0$ such that $|\calH_n|=2^{Cn^r+o(n^r)}$. \end{enumerate} \end{Theorem}
+\begin{Theorem} Suppose $\calH$ is a hereditary $\calL$-property, where $\calL$ is a finite relational language of arity $r\geq 0$.
+Then one of the following hold. \begin{enumerate} \item There are $k\in \mathbb{N}$ and rational polynomials $p_1(x),\ldots, p_k(x)$ such that for sufficiently large $n$, $|\calH_n|=\sum_{i=1}^kp_i(n)i^n$. \item There is an integer $k\geq 2$ such that $|\calH_n|=n^{n(1-\frac{1}{k}-o(1))}$. \item There is $\epsilon>0$ such that $n^{n(1-o(1))}\leq |\calH_n|\leq 2^{n^{r-\epsilon}}$. \item There is a constant $C>0$ such that $|\calH_n|=2^{Cn^r+o(n^r)}$. \end{enumerate} \end{Theorem}

 We also generalize results of \cite{BBW2} to show there are properties whose speeds oscillate between functions near the extremes of the penultimate range (case (3) of Theorem \ref{thm:mainthm}).